inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 * Machine-learning prediction of lowest point splines (depth of 100 cm) + Monte Carlo uncertainty assessment?
 * FSCDB.LI: Check whether indicator data in VWDD tables match the Vanmechelen report formulas
 * ~~Check within-plot variability~~
-* Compare stocks based on fixed-depth layers with those based on pedogenetic horizons.
 * Propagate any uncertainty correctly.
 * Convert scripts into a function.
 Different methodological decisions should be changeable via function input variables.
 List these important methodological variables and their options.
 A file with this methodological information should be included as metadata in the output.
 Also include total uncertainty (including uncertainty from the spline fitting + spline extrapolation + propagated uncertainty from other sources) in the output.
 * Make functions to visualise output, e.g. violin plots per stratifier, overview graphs per plot_id, dynamic maps.
 * Calculate stocks based on "pfh" survey forms too.
+Compare stocks based on fixed-depth layers with those based on pedogenetic horizons.
 * Calculate change in carbon stock per year.
 * Also include stocks until 30 cm as output in plot-aggregated stock files.